 THIS fine vessel, with female immigrants, arrived in our harbour on the evening of Thursday, after a good passage from Plymouth, having on board 204 persons, one of whom has come out to join her husband in this colony.
 The Surgeon-Superintendent, John Arthur, Esq , and Capt.
 Linton, the commander of the Beulah, speak highly as to the conduct and character of the immigrants, who are all of a very healthy appearance and in good spirits.
 Of the single females, whose ages vary from 18 to 23, 44 are from Kilrush, 50 from Ennistymon, 55 from Ennis, 2 from Ballyvaghn, in Ireland, and 10 from Portsea, in England.
 The others, about 40, consist of the schoolmaster and wife, a matron, four submatrons, and married immigrants with their families.
 The general arrangements of the ship appear to have been carried out with great credit to all parties.
 These immigrants have been sent out by the Colonial Land and Emigration Commissioners, and the expenses are to be paid out of the sum of the £10,000, which has been specially voted by the House of Commons for Emigration to Van Diemens Land.
 ‘The Committee of the Tasmanian Female Immigration Association hope to be enabled to land them early next week, as the building on the Old Wharf will be ready for their reception.
 We are further enabled to state that the Committee do not purpose hiring any from the ship, but immediately upon their landing, and the arrangements are completed, due notice of hiring will be given. ln the meantime applications may be forwarded to the Honorary Secretary, at Capt.
 King’s Office, where many have been already received.
 We may mention that the Lieutenant-Governor has received a despatch from Earl Grey, under date 15th April last, suggesting the formation of a Committee, as the colonists have already done.
 The local government has been advised that it was intended to charter another vessel for the conveyance of 170 more females to this colony.

-To date I have now been able to trace two of my ancestors who went through these places.
+To date I have now been able to trace two of my ancestors who went through these Tasmanian establishments of female correction.
 One in the Cascades Female Factory and now Mary Ann White at Hobart.

 John was recorded in the Cornwall Chronicle (Launceston) on the 21st January 1854 having been granted his ticket of leave.
 On the 5th June 1854 Mary Ann and John Oakley married by banns in the Catholic Church in New Norfolk.
 Both gave their mark as an ‘X’ on the records.
 This usually indicated that one could neither read nor write; which would most certainly have been the case for Mary Ann.
 John adds a reference of Mt Stuart Elphinstone (a convict ship) and that he is a Protestant and also a Servant.
 Mary Ann is listed as a ‘free’ woman.

 Mary Ann and John moved out to ‘Black Hills’ Macquarie Plains, New Norfolk to start their lives together and raise a family.
-They didn’t waste any time and the following April 1855 their first child Hannah (Annie) Oakley being born at Macquarie Plains.
-A son, Edward Arthur Oakley born in New Norfolk in 1856.
-John Morrice Oakley Macquarie Plains in 1857.
-Sarah Ann Oakley, New Norfolk 1859, James Oakley in Hamilton 1861.
-A daughter Elizabeth Margaret Oakley born on the 25th April 1863 but dies a year later on the 2nd May 1864.
-Mary Jane Oakley born in September of the same year, 1864 at Hamilton.
-Thomas Francis Oakley born October 1866 in New Norfolk.
-Their final child Alfred George Oakley born in Macquarie Plains in 1869.
+The following April in 1855 their first child Hannah (Annie) Oakley being born.
+A son, Edward Arthur Oakley was born in 1856.
+A further sone, John Morrice Oakley in 1857.
+Sarah Ann Oakley in 1859.
+James Oakley in 1861.
+A daughter Elizabeth Margaret Oakley was born on the 25th April 1863 but died a year later on the 2nd May 1864.
+Mary Jane Oakley born in September of the same year, 1864.
+Thomas Francis Oakley born October 1866 and their final child Alfred George Oakley born in 1869.
 Nine children with eight surviving childhood.